 I wrote this guidebook after three years of traveling by myself, two of which I spent in Asia.
-I’ve gone back after 5 years of consecutive solo travel and updated it with new information as well, including how to get over the fear of traveling alone, how to save up, how to stay safe on the road, how to save up, earn, and save money on the road, and have included a bunch of case studies and advice from other solo female travelers as well.
+I’ve gone back after 5 years of consecutive solo travel and updated it with new information as well, including how to get over the fear of traveling alone, how to stay safe on the road, how to save up, earn, and save money on the road, and have included a bunch of case studies and advice from other solo female travelers as well.
 This is the most comprehensive resource out there for women traveling alone!

 A Thousand New Beginnings: Tales of Solo Female Travel in Southeast Asia is a memoir I wrote during the first year that I traveled alone in Cambodia, Thailand, Laos, Australia, Malaysia, and Indonesia.
 It’s the personal account of deciding to leave my job and boyfriend to travel solo with a one-way ticket and nothing but a carry-on backpack.

 It includes excerpts from this blog, along with a lot of entries from my diary that I never posted, including falling in love, nursing heartbreak, and finding surprises on the road at every turn.

 I read all of my books on a Kindle because my goal of traveling light would be quite hampered by large books.
 Given I’m usually reading 2-3 at a time, I need them in electronic format.
 Plus, I can keep highlights and clippings of the books for later reference – which I do make use of.